cloudmesh-community/book/chapters/preface/create.md

 The structure of the books is maintained in the yaml file in the directory where you execute the make in.
 It typically has the form `NAMEOFDIR.yaml`.
-Simply do an ls in the directory to see its anme or inspect the Makefile.
-You can add new chapters to the yaml file, but discuss this first with Gregor.
-TYpicallly, we have for incomming or draft chapters a special `draft` book to make sure the integration is done smoothly first in the draft.
+Simply do an ls in the directory to see its name or inspect the Makefile.
+You can add new chapters to the YAML file, but discuss this first with Gregor.
+Typically, we have for incoming or draft chapters a special `draft` book to make sure the integration is done smoothly first in the draft.